 This might be a touch-enabled screen with an external media player, or a small tablet-style device with a built in media player.
 The option we’d recommend would typically depend on the application and the content you wish to show.
 External players might offer greater processing power to help with fast moving visuals and greater fluidity when navigating menus, whereas the tablet-style devices offer easier installation and a more refined finish.

 2. Interactivity Enabled Content

 Although you can’t create interactive content within Signagelive, you can use Signagelive to manage and deploy your interactive content.
-There’s 3 main options for interactive content and these are outlined and discussed below.
+There are 3 main options for interactive content and these are outlined and discussed below:

 Web Pages represent the most ‘Out of the box’ interactive option.
-Signagelive will support the URLs that you add to your library and publish to your players, and if there is interactivity on your webpage (scrolling, buttons, links or menus) then that will be supported.
+Signagelive will support the URLs that you add to your library and publish to your players.
+If there is interactivity on your webpage (scrolling, buttons, links or menus) then that will be supported.